-Once Enclosure Security has been enabled, you will be able to use the disk/array's SED capabilities.
+Once Enclosure Security has been enabled, you can use the disk/array's SED capabilities.
 As mentioned previously, the Disk Key is automatically generated when the Enclosure Key is created and will be written to the disk.
 These keys are identical.